-One of the most consistent results in the literature is that of almost complete pass-through of U.S. tariffs to U.S. import prices (see Fajgelbaum et al., Amiti et al., Flaaen and Pierce, the USITC Report, and others).344 This general finding runs contrary to what economic theory would have

-340 Fajgelbaum et al, The Return to Protectionism at 47.
+One of the most consistent results in the literature is that of almost complete pass-through of U.S. tariffs to U.S. import prices (see Fajgelbaum et al., Amiti et al., Flaaen and Pierce, the USITC Report, and others).
+This general finding runs contrary to what economic theory would have predicted ex ante and indicates that Chinese exporters generally did not reduce export prices for U.S. buyers after the imposition of tariffs.
+The aforementioned studies consistently find that the costs of the tariffs were thus fully absorbed by U.S. importers.
+Notably, Cavallo et al. find that tariff pass-through did not translate to an increase in consumer prices, at least in the short run, as buyers of imported goods are typically industrial buyers consuming inputs rather than consumer-directed retail products.
+345